vamsid07/interview-agent/README.md

 ## Project Overview

 This application serves as an automated "Bar Raiser" interviewer.
-It does not rely on static question banks.
-Instead, it utilizes a **Reasoning Engine (The Brain)** to analyze every candidate response for depth, clarity, and validity before deciding on the next move—whether to drill down into specifics, clarify a confusing point, or move to a new competency.
+It utilizes a Reasoning Engine ("The Brain") to analyze every candidate response for depth, clarity, and validity before deciding on the next move—whether to drill down into specifics, clarify a confusing point, or move to a new competency.

 ## Key Features

 ### 1. Strategic Resume Analysis ("The Architect")

 - **Ingestion**: Parses PDF resumes to extract key skills and experiences.
-- **Gap Analysis**: Automatically identifies "Red Flags" (e.g., short tenures, vague project descriptions) and "Focus Areas" before the interview begins.
+- **Gap Analysis**: Automatically identifies "Red Flags" and "Focus Areas".
-- **Custom Planning**: Generates a tailored interview strategy to probe specific claims made in the resume.
+- **Custom Planning**: Generates a tailored interview strategy.

 ### 2. Agentic Reasoning Loop ("The Brain")

-- **Internal Monologue**: Unlike standard chatbots, this agent "thinks" before it speaks.
-It evaluates the user's input intent (e.g., Evasive, Efficient, Nervous) and quality.
+- **Internal Monologue**: The agent "thinks" before it speaks, evaluating input intent and quality.
-- **Dynamic Strategy**: Selects an optimal interaction strategy for each turn:
+- **Dynamic Strategy**: Selects strategies like DRILL_DOWN, GUIDE, or MOVE_ON.
-  - **DRILL_DOWN**: Demands specific examples if answers are vague.
-  - **GUIDE**: Provides hints if the candidate is stuck.
-  - **MOVE_ON**: Recognizes satisfactory answers and transitions topics.
-- **Glass Box UI**: Visualizes the AI's thought process in real-time via the sidebar, demonstrating agentic behavior.
+- **Glass Box UI**: Visualizes the AI's thought process in real-time via the sidebar.

+### 3. Voice Interaction Support

+- **Speech-to-Text**: Transcribes candidate answers via microphone using Google Speech Recognition.
+- **Text-to-Speech**: Generates realistic audio questions for an immersive interview experience.

+## Demo Scenarios & Testing Evidence

+This section documents how the agent handles specific user personas, as tested during development.

+### 1. The Confused User

+**Scenario**: User gives a vague or confused answer like "I'm not sure what you mean."

+**Agent Reasoning**: Detected `detected_persona: "Confused"` and triggered `strategy: "GUIDE"`.

+**Response**: "Let me rephrase - can you tell me about a time you faced a technical challenge?
+Think about a specific project."

+**Outcome**: Successfully simplified the question without solving it for the user.

+### 2. The Evasive User

+**Scenario**: User claims "Expert Python" skills but gives a generic definition when asked.

+**Agent Reasoning**: Detected `analysis: "Vague definitions, no specific examples"` and triggered `strategy: "DRILL_DOWN"`.

+**Response**: "You mentioned Python.
+Can you walk me through a specific instance where you used a generator or decorator in production?"

+**Outcome**: Forced the user to prove their claim.

-### 3. Comprehensive Post-Interview Analytics
+### 3. The Efficient User

-- **Data-Driven Evaluation**: Generates a detailed JSON-based assessment of the candidate.
-- **Visual Analytics**: Displays a Radar Chart scoring the candidate across 5 key dimensions (Technical Depth, Communication, Problem Solving, Culture Fit, Consistency).
-- **Evidence Verification**: Extracts and cites specific quotes from the transcript to justify every score.
+**Scenario**: User provides a comprehensive STAR method response.

+**Agent Reasoning**: Detected `detected_persona: "Efficient"` and triggered `strategy: "MOVE_ON"`.

+**Response**: "That's a clear example.
+Let's shift gears to System Design..."

+**Outcome**: Kept the interview pace high without unnecessary nagging.

+### 4. The Edge Case (Off-Topic)

+**Scenario**: User asks "What is the weather like?"

+**Agent Reasoning**: Detected `strategy: "CLARIFY"`.

+**Response**: "I'm here to conduct your interview.
+Let's focus on your professional experience.
+Tell me about your last role."

+**Outcome**: Firmly brought the conversation back to the interview context.

 ## Technical Architecture

-The system follows a **Planner-Executor-Evaluator** pattern:
+The system follows a Planner-Executor-Evaluator pattern:

-1. **Input Layer**: Streamlit UI captures Resume (PDF) and User Chat.
+- **Input Layer**: Streamlit UI captures Resume (PDF), Chat, and Audio.
-2. **Analysis Layer (The Architect)**:
-   - Model: Llama-3.3-70b (via Groq)
-   - Task: JSON Extraction of skills and gaps.
+- **Analysis Layer (The Architect)**: Llama-3.3-70b (via Groq) extracts skills and gaps.
-3. **Interaction Layer (The Interviewer)**:
-   - Reasoning Step: Analyzes input quality → Outputs Strategy JSON.
+- **Interaction Layer (The Interviewer)**: Reasoning Step → Strategy Selection → Response Generation.
-   - Generation Step: Uses Strategy + Context → Generates conversational text.
-4. **Evaluation Layer (The Evaluator)**:
+- **Evaluation Layer (The Evaluator)**: Compiles history → Generates scored report with evidence.
-   - Compiles conversation history + Original Plan.
-   - Generates structured scoring and evidence mapping.

-## Tech Stack

-- **Frontend**: Streamlit (Python)
-- **LLM Inference**: Groq API (Llama-3.3-70b-Versatile) for ultra-low latency.
-- **Data Processing**: PyPDF (Resume parsing), Regex (Sanitization).
-- **Visualization**: Plotly (Radar charts and performance metrics).
-- **Environment**: Python 3.10+

 ## Setup Instructions